Natasa03-viz/Hazardous-waste-market-analysis-/README.md

 Four SQL analyses exported as CSVs for use in BI tools: country trends, treatment coverage, sector ranking, and capacity gap.

 A Power BI dashboard with a star schema model that supports country and year filtering, sector breakdowns, trend analysis, KPI summaries, and a geographic comparison.
-Note:.pbix is excluded to keep the repo lightweight; screenshots demonstrate the full interactive report
+Note:.pbix is excluded to keep the repo lightweight; screenshots demonstrate the full interactive report.

 ## Business Questions and SQL analyses outputs (short descriptions)